Forms representing forms and linear spaces on hypersurfaces: Introduction

 We are going to refine Dietmann's methods and prove the following. \begin{thm} One has

 \end{thm} This is stronger than both \eqref{lsp-bound} and \eqref{rd-bound} and supersedes \eqref{schmidt-bound} for all $m \gg R^{1/14}$.
 Furthermore, it will be clear from the proof that the constant can with little effort be made explicit.
 Note that the bound in Theorem \ref{cubic} is of cubic growth in $m$, thus missing the expected true growth rate only by a power of one.
-While quadratic growth has been established for the problem concerning a single form, Theorem \ref{cubic} is new even in the case $R=2$, superseding a previous result by Wooley who bounded $\gamma_3(2,m)$ by a quartic polynomial (\cite{tdw97}; see also the remark in \cite{tdw-book} after the corollary). \\
+While quadratic growth has been established for the problem concerning a single form in \cite{rd-tdw}, Theorem \ref{cubic} is new even in the case $R=2$, superseding a previous result by Wooley who bounded $\gamma_3(2,m)$ by a quartic polynomial (\cite{tdw97}; see also the discussion of the corollary in \cite{tdw-book}). \\